marcopist/jsume/readme.md

 This is a containerised application (see `/Dockerfile`).
 Using containers is made necessary by the fact that this application has dependencies that cannot be declared within `setup.cfg` or `pyproject.toml`; the main one being `wkhtmltopdf`, which is allows the generation of a PDF from HTML.

 Similarly, the unit testing suite is containerised (see `/tests/Dockerfile`) as it requires `imagemagick` to compare PDFs pixel-wise - in addition to `wkhtmltopdf` to generate them.

-In general the source code is split up into two main subpackages. `logics` contains the business logics for pulling data - mainly from GitHub - and for generating PDFs. `app` wraps the `logics` and exposes them as an API.

 This service is deployed to Google Cloud Run.
 Continuous Deployment is activated, so on every push to `main` the container is re-built & deployed.